Kunal05-creator/cortexa-rag-platform/README.md

 ## Overview

-Cortexa is a Retrieval-Augmented Generation (RAG) platform designed to transform static documents into an intelligent knowledge base.
-Users can upload multiple PDF documents and interact with them using natural language queries.
-The system retrieves relevant information from the uploaded documents and generates context-aware answers with source citations.
+Cortexa is a Retrieval-Augmented Generation (RAG) application that enables users to upload PDF documents and interact with them using natural language questions.
+The system retrieves relevant document chunks from a vector database and generates context-aware responses using Google's Gemini 2.5 Flash model.

-The platform combines semantic search, vector databases, modern language models, and a responsive web interface to provide accurate document-grounded responses.
+The project demonstrates the integration of FastAPI, LangChain, ChromaDB, HuggingFace Embeddings, and Generative AI to build an intelligent document question-answering system.

-## Key Features
+## Features

-* Multi-document PDF ingestion
+* PDF document upload and processing
 * Semantic search using vector embeddings
 * Retrieval-Augmented Generation (RAG)
-* Source-aware question answering
+* Context-aware question answering
-* Document-grounded responses
-* Multi-file knowledge base
+* Source citation support
-* FastAPI backend architecture
+* FastAPI backend
-* React-based frontend interface
+* React frontend
-* ChromaDB vector storage
+* ChromaDB vector database
 * Gemini 2.5 Flash integration
-* Hallucination-reduction prompt engineering

-## Architecture

-User Query

-↓

-React Frontend

-↓

-FastAPI Backend

-↓

-Retriever

-↓

-ChromaDB Vector Store

-↓

-Relevant Document Chunks

-↓

-Gemini 2.5 Flash

-↓

-Answer + Source Citations

 ## Technology Stack